Bayesian Comparisons Between Representations: Applications Results

 We need to characterize how variable the results of our analyses are to know how confident we should be in our results.
 The variability of our results depend on the amount of test data we use of course which complicates this judgment.

 \paragraph{Number of Images} Different test images will yield different distances between layers.
 This is probably the largest source of variability for noiseless representations.
-To understand how much variance this causes we analyzed the repeats of the simulations we used for comparisons to other metrics above (Tab. \ref{tab:var}).
-The variance of estimates depends substantially on the mean distance value and the mean are different for different image numbers and different metrics.
-For this reason, we believe the maximum and median standard deviations are more informative than mean standard deviations and we should nonetheless be careful when interpreting these values.
+To understand how much variance this causes, I analyzed the repeats of the simulations used for comparisons to other metrics above (Tab. \ref{tab:var}).
+The variance of estimates depends substantially on the mean distance value and the means are different for different image numbers and different metrics.
+For this reason, the maximum and median standard deviations appear to be more informative than mean standard deviations and we should nonetheless be careful when interpreting these values.

-Nonetheless, we can make three observations.
-First, the standard deviations we observe are reasonably small for most metrics and decrease at least as fast as expected ($\nicefrac{1}{\sqrt{n}}$ with the number of test images).
-Second, our new metrics are at least as stable as existing ones, perhaps a little more so.
+Nonetheless, we can make three observations: First, the standard deviations are reasonably small for most metrics and decrease at least as fast as expected ($\nicefrac{1}{\sqrt{n}}$ with the number of test images).
+Second, the new metrics are at least as stable as existing ones, perhaps a little more so.
 Third, the correlation distance of RSA varies far more than other metrics, by more than a factor 10 in variance.
-Thus, our metrics are certainly competitive in terms of stability, but the correlation distance between representational dissimilarity matrices should not be used for comparisons between DNN layers.
+Thus, the Bayesian metrics are certainly competitive in terms of stability, but the correlation distance between representational dissimilarity matrices should not be used for comparisons between DNN layers.